drazkiew/PythonTaskWojDra/README.md

 App's API is documented via Swagger, which is exposed at the default page (URI "/") of the app, once it has been launched.

+Latest YAML and JSON exports of the API schema are placed in the root directory of the app.

 ## Setup
 Please follow steps below to launch this app: